20c/vaping/docs/config.md

-for more information see graphsrv's documentation on the subject at https://graphsrv.readthedocs.io/en/latest/custom/#layout
+For more information, see graphsrv's documentation on the subject at <https://graphsrv.readthedocs.io/en/latest/custom/#layout>